Codartis/DiagramTool/help/Help.md

 However, you can manually adjust the layout by moving (dragging) nodes and by pinning/unpinning nodes.
 * To move a node drag it using the left mouse button.
 * Moved nodes become pinned automatically (so they don't try to move back to wherever they want).
-* To pin/unpin a node click its "pin" button, or use the Context Menu.
+* To pin/unpin a node click its "pin" button, or use the Context Menu to pin/unpin all nodes, or all selected nodes.

 The automatic layout follows these rules:
 * Nodes must not overlap.
 * Inheritance and implementation hierarchies are arranged "top-down", that is, the more abstract types are above the more concrete ones.
 * Siblings in inheritance hierarchies are ordered by name from left to right.
-* Pinned nodes are moved only if there's a conflict with the above rules.
+* Pinned nodes are moved only to avoid overlaps.

 ### Jumping from diagram to source code
-* Double-click on a diagram node.
+* Double-click on a diagram item.
 * It works only for those types that were found in the source code (and not in metadata).

 ### Diagram notation